Shary Boyle: Selected exhibitions

 In 2006, she had a 2 person Exhibition with Ben Reeves at Open Studios, Toronto.
 In 2008, the Southern Alberta Art Gallery in Lethbridge showcased her work in a solo show titled The History of Light, and in 2009 Boyle's work was first exhibited with Kinngait artist Shuvinai Ashoona in the exhibition Noise Ghost at the Justina M. Barnicke Gallery, Art Museum University of Toronto, curated by Nancy Campbell.
 In 2010, Boyle's first national touring exhibition Flesh and Blood opened at the Art Gallery of Ontario.
 This exhibition of 28 works — sculpture, installation, paintings, projections - was a joint venture between the Art Gallery of Ontario, Galerie de l’UQAM and the Vancouver Contemporary Art Gallery, and was curated by Louise Déry.
-Boyle represented Canada at the 2013 Venice Biennale with her project Music for Silence, an installation of which the central component was The Cave Painter in plaster, of a mermaid, holding a newborn to her breast In 2014, she participated in Shine a Light: Canadian Biennial 2014.
+Boyle represented Canada at the 2013 Venice Biennale with her project Music for Silence.
+In the installation was a central component titled The Cave Painter in plaster, of a mermaid, holding a newborn to her breast The Biennial exhibition was accompanied by a catalogue authored by Josée Drouin-Brisebois.
+In 2014, she participated in Shine a Light: Canadian Biennial 2014.

 Participation in the Venice Biennial was a milestone in her career.
 Since then, she has had many solo and participated in group exhibitions, most notably with other artists, such as her 10-year drawing/text collaboration with video artist Emily Vey Duke called Shary Boyle & Emily Vey Duke: The Illuminations Project at Oakville Galleries.
 She also has collaborated for a second time with Shuvinai Ashoona, travelling to the Kinngait Studios on Baffin Island, Nunavik, to do so in 2015.
 The drawings they created together, as well as their independent drawings and sculptures, were presented in a show titled Universal Cobra in 2015 at the private gallery of Pierre-Francois Ouellette Art Contemporain in Montreal in a co-produced exhibition with Feheley Fine Art in Toronto.
 The publication "Shuvinai Ashoona and Shary Boyle.
 Universal Cobra" (You’ve Changed Imprints) was released in 2016.